NxPKG/khulnasoft-docs/content/dns/troubleshooting/dns-issues.md

 ### Missing DNS records

-Ensure that you have the necessary DNS records in the **DNS** app of your Cloudflare dashboard.
+Ensure that you have the necessary DNS records in the **DNS** app of your Khulnasoft dashboard.
 This includes having the following records:

 -   The [zone apex](/dns/manage-dns-records/how-to/create-zone-apex/) (e.g., `example.com`) record.
 -   Existing [subdomains](/dns/manage-dns-records/how-to/create-subdomain/) (`www.example.com`, `blog.example.com`) records.